Affordable Online Master's in Speech Pathology Programs 2026

 How We Rank Schools

-• Accreditation: These schools are accredited by nationally recognized organizations, such as the HLC or the SACSCOC.
+• Accreditation: These schools are accredited by nationally recognized organizations, such as the ASHA and the CAA.

 • Affordability: All institutions in this list offer low tuition rates and financial assistance (e.g., scholarships, federal student aid, etc.) to make learning more affordable.